JANUS-JUICE/juice-core-uplink-api-client/juice-core-uplink-api-client/README.md

 The module is generated from the openapi definition available at https://juicesoc.esac.esa.int/docs/, but **notice** that the openapi.json definition is a modified version of the one available at that link.
 The file was modified by:

-- updating the file to openapi 3.0
+- updating the file to openapi 3.1
 - making several changes to fix inconsistencies in the definition

+The original files are mantained here for simplicity:

+1. `openapi_source.json` -> as downloaded from [swagger](https://juicesoc.esac.esa.int/docs/)
+2. `openapi_converted.json` -> updated to version 3.x using [https://converter.swagger.io/#/Converter/convertByUrl](swagger converter service)
+3. `openapi.json` -> used to generate the module with openapi-python-client

 Also note that only some issues were corrected in the openapi.json file, hence the generated module is not complete, and it is not granted to work.